George-83/automation-ui-tests-playwright-lead-consult/README.md

 ## 👤 Author - Georgi Bordukov, Senior Software QA Engineer
 * LinkedIn profile - https://www.linkedin.com/in/george-bordukov/
-* Created as part of the test task for LEAD Consult, using TypeScript, and Playwright
+* Created as part of the test task for LEAD Consult, using TypeScript and Playwright